Danack/RfcCodex/template_literals.md

 The TL:DR of template literals is that they provide an easy way of separating strings written by a programmer from values.

-Imagine that PHP supported template literals through the syntax "$\`template goes here\`", then the following code:
+Imagine that PHP supported template literals through the syntax of three backticks "```template goes here```", then the following code:

 ```
 function foo(TemplateLiteral $tl) {